skuldgerry/dc-bot/README.md

 - settings.json: Bot settings, kick message, log channel
 - whitelist.json: List of whitelisted users

-## Support

-For issues or suggestions, please open an issue on GitHub.

 ## Built With AI

 This bot was developed with the assistance of OpenAI's AI technology.
 From implementing modern Discord features to solving specific challenges in the code, AI played a significant role in the development of this bot.